 For my own part, I admit that I have spent a good portion of the last week feeling anxious.
 Here at the tip of the Scottish Highlands we can feel remote from what’s going on in the rest of the world, with London, Edinburgh – even Inverness, the Highland capital, often feeling very far away.
 But for now, the world seems to loom larger and closer than ever.
 There is no escaping this new reality, however remote the place we call our home.

 I have spent much of the last week absorbed in news cycles.
 Yesterday, I felt a wave of emotion fill me as the Scottish First Minister announced schools in Scotland were to close.
-This was not for the school closures as such – at this time I feel happier with my kids around me, and relieved to have one element of uncertainty removed from daily decision making.
+This was not for the school closures as such – right now I feel happier with my kids around me, and relieved to have one element of uncertainty removed from daily decision making.
 It was for the understanding of what it represents, I think.
 The knowledge that it heralds a fundamental change in our society, something unprecedented in peace time life.

 I decided today, though, that I was going to return to some kind of normalcy of routine, to hang onto the things that anchor me.
 I got up, and wrote in my morning journal.
 I wrote three things I was grateful for.
 I did not turn on the morning news.
 I drank tea, I practised yoga, I did some breathing exercises.
 I read a letter my son had received from a care home resident he had been corresponding with through school before this all happened.
 I was struck by one thing she told him: ‘The most important thing is to be kind.’